As (song)

-"As" is a song written and performed by American singer and musician Stevie Wonder from his 1976 album, Songs in the Key of Life.
-It reached number 36 on both the Billboard Hot 100 and Black Singles chart.
-The song gets its name from the first word of its lyrics.
+"As" is a song written and performed by American singer and musician Stevie Wonder from his eighteenth album, Songs in the Key of Life (1976).
+The song was released in October 1977 by Tamla and reached number 36 on both the US Billboard Hot 100 and Black Singles chart.
+It gets its name from the first word of its lyrics.
+In 2019, Spin included "As" in their list of "The 30 Best Disco Songs That Every Millennial Should Know".

 Subject and interpretation

 Wonder was injured in a car accident on August 6, 1973, and considered quitting the music industry as a result.
 He briefly relocated to Ghana in order to help underprivileged children and focus on humanitarian efforts, but eventually made a U-turn on his musical career.
-During his time in Ghana, Stevie gained a new perspective on life, finding a new love for humanity and the world around him.
+During his time in Ghana, Wonder gained a new perspective on life, finding a new love for humanity and the world around him.

-The song implies that the love the singer has for their partner will never diminish, as they say that they will love them “always” (the song's main lyric) until the physically impossible becomes true.
+The song implies that the love the singer has for their partner will never diminish, as they say that they will love them "always" (the song's main lyric) until the physically impossible becomes true.
 The impossible feats include: rainbows burning the stars out in the sky, oceans covering the tops of every mountain, dolphins flying, and parrots living at sea, dreaming of life and life becoming a dream, day becoming night and vice versa, trees and the seas flying away, 8×8×8 equaling 4, this day becoming the last day, the Earth turning right to left, the Earth denying itself (for the Sun), Mother Nature saying her work is through, and "until the day that you are me and I am you."

 By the most straightforward interpretation of the lyrics, this is a lover serenading his beloved.
 By another possible interpretation, the song expresses the lyricist's own love for humanity.

+By another possible interpretation, Stevie wrote it from the perspective "As" if it were God speaking to all of humanity and/or creation.